Home › Breakfast › Waffle House Waffle Recipe

 The best thing about waffles is that you can go crazy on the toppings.
 Whether you’re a fan of sweet or savory, waffles are the perfect vessel for toppings.

-• For a classic breakfast, you can’t go wrong with a simple butter and maple syrup combo.
+• Butter & syrup.
+For a classic breakfast, you can’t go wrong with a simple butter and maple syrup combo.
 It’s a delightful treat that will start your day on a high note.

-• Besides maple syrup, sweet sauces such as chocolate, raspberry, and salted caramel sauce also make for a breakfast you’ll never forget.
+• Sweet sauces.
+Chocolate, raspberry, and salted caramel sauces also make for a breakfast you’ll never forget.

-• If you’re a peanut butter fan like me, smother that waffle with peanut butter and drench it with maple syrup.
+• Peanut butter.
+If you’re like me, smothering waffles with peanut butter is the way to go!
+You can still drench it with maple syrup, too.
 It’s a beautiful medley of sweet and salty flavors.

-• Waffles are very filling, so a light and refreshing topping makes perfect sense.
+• Fruit & cream.
+Waffles are very filling, so a light and refreshing topping makes perfect sense.
 A dollop of whipped cream and fresh fruit contrast the heaviness of the dish.
 Blueberries, bananas, mangoes, peaches – just use whatever you have on hand!

-• Aside from fresh fruit, preserves, compotes, and jellies pair beautifully with waffles, too.
+• Other fruit-based toppings.
+Aside from fresh fruit, preserves, compotes, and jellies pair beautifully with waffles, too.

-• For an element of crunch, top your waffles with chopped walnuts and pecans.
+• Nuts.
+For an element of crunch, top your waffles with chopped walnuts and pecans.

-• For a Tex-Mex inspired breakfast, load your waffles with sour cream, guacamole, and cheese.
+• Tex-Mex toppings.
+Load them down with sour cream, guacamole, and cheese.

 Why Add Buttermilk to Waffles